CassioML/cassio/README.md

 ### Style

 We are trying to land on a strictly enforced style.
+Currently, the following directories are kept in check this way:

+- `src/cassio/table`
+- `src/cassio/vector`
+- `src/cassio/utils`
+- `tests`
+- `src/cassio/keyvalue`
+- `src/cassio/history`

-Currently, `tests`, `src/cassio/vector`, `src/cassio/table` and `src/cassio/utils` are kept in check.
-This means we try to get clean output from the following in each of these directories:
+This means we try to get clean output from the following in each of these directories (up to your good will for the time being):

 ```
 black .